 Goku gives the coin back to Raven and says that he’ll have to start the search for his grandpa’s Dragon Ball all over again.
 He calls the nimbus and flies away on it, ending the movie.
 Meaning that, indeed, Roshi’s part was completely pointless other than to obtain the final Dragon Ball.

-Art: The art and animation are basically on par with the start of the DB series.
+Art and Animation: The art and animation are basically on par with the start of the DB series.
 It’s no masterpiece, but I like Akira Toriyama’s art style and the animation isn’t that bad.
 That title card bit, though.
 Sorry, Funi.

 Music: I like the OP, which surprised me, and the BG music.
 The ED is just a different version of the OP.

-Voice acting: English – Despite it seeming odd for anyone who knows the show with a different dub, and the DB franchise has been dubbed tons of times, even in English numerous times, no one really sounds ‘wrong’ and the voices grow on you.
+Voice Acting: English – Despite it seeming odd for anyone who knows the show with a different dub, and the DB franchise has been dubbed tons of times, even in English numerous times, no one really sounds ‘wrong’ and the voices grow on you.
 The acting in itself is also pretty good.
 Roshi’s not as animated acting-wise as his final VA is, but since his part was moot, I guess it doesn’t really matter.

-Bottomline: Overall, this movie’s fine.
+Bottom Line: Overall, this movie’s fine.
 Despite being a Dragon Ball movie, there are no real good fight scenes involved.
 And Bulma’s the one who actually saved the day since Goku’s Kamehameha failed.
 It also gives an alternate take on the start of the series which may irk purists.

 However, it’s still a fun ride and a good watch for DB fans.
 The story’s not great, in fact it’s kinda cliché barring the parts with Goku.
 We don’t get very attached to Penny as she doesn’t have much of a personality.
 She’s a strong, determined girl, yeah, but not much else.
 Also, the king’s not much of a villain.
 Barring his political power and army, he himself is not a big threat, and he’s defeated really quickly.

-Additional Information and notes: DB Movie 1: Curse of the Blood Rubies was directed by Daisuke Nishio, who also directed Dragon Ball and DBZ.
+Additional Information and notes: Dragon Ball Movie 1: Curse of the Blood Rubies was directed by Daisuke Nishio, who also directed Dragon Ball and DBZ.
 The screenplay was written by Toshiki Inoue who also wrote Ranma ½, Kiba and Death Note.
 The story itself was written by the creator of the DB universe, Akira Toriyama.

 This movie was animated by Toei Animation, and English dubs of the movie have been distributed by Harmony Gold and Funimation, who currently own all English DB licenses.